chirangaalwis/aws-cloudformation-templates/vpc-with-efs/README.md

-# VPC with EFS CloudFormation Template
+# VPC with EFS Cloud Formation Template

-This CloudFormation template creates following resources for demonstrating basic features of a VPC:
+This CloudFormation template creates following resources for demonstrating the usage of an elastic file system:

   - A VPC
   - Two Public Subnets